emacs-mirror/emacs/mps/manual/source/glossary/t.rst

-        A :term:`reference` containing a :term:`tag` in part of its address, for example by :term:`aligning <alignment>` objects and keepping the tag in the least significant bits of the address.
+        A :term:`reference` containing a :term:`tag` in part of its address, for example by :term:`aligning <alignment>` objects and keeping the tag in the least significant bits of the address.

     TB (1)